joshuacook/gatech-edtech-final-project/documentation/final-paper.md

 ### Implementation Considerations

 **Theoretical Requirements** The theoretical framework of CKM translates into specific technical requirements across three key areas: document processing, storage architecture, and integration requirements.
-Document processing encompasses context-aware lexeme identification, relationship detection within and across contexts, and validation against formal CKM rules.
+Document processing encompasses context-aware lexeme\footnote{A lexeme is defined in CKM as 'a unit of meaning in a language, consisting of a word or group of words.'} identification, relationship detection within and across contexts, and validation against formal CKM rules.
 The storage architecture demands context-preserving schema design, efficient indexing for context-based retrieval, version control implementation, and change tracking across contexts.

 Integration requirements focus on four critical aspects: